blendbyte/CoyoteCert/README.md

 ```

 Returns `true` when:

-- No storage is configured
+- no storage is configured
-- No certificate is stored for the primary domain
+- no certificate is stored for the primary domain
-- The stored certificate expires within `$daysBeforeExpiry` days
+- the stored certificate expires within `$daysBeforeExpiry` days
-- An ARI renewal window is open (see [ARI](#ari--ca-guided-renewal-windows))
+- an ARI renewal window is open (see [ARI](#ari-ca-guided-renewal-windows))

 ---

 ## Event callbacks

-Register callbacks on the builder to react to certificate lifecycle events without subclassing or parsing log output.
-Useful for reloading a web server, pushing secrets to a vault, or sending a Slack notification.
+React to certificate lifecycle events without subclassing or parsing log output.
+Handy for reloading a web server, pushing secrets to a vault, or firing off a Slack notification.

 ### onIssued